Written by Chris Webster, Meteorologist

 1. Wind direction

-Around a low on a weather map (mid-latitude or tropical low, it doesn't matter which) the wind blows clockwise around its centre in the southern hemisphere.
+The wind around a low on a weather map (mid-latitude or tropical low, it doesn't matter which) blows clockwise around its centre in the southern hemisphere.
 I had to add that last bit about the hemisphere because for our friends in the northern hemisphere the wind blows the other way.

 Around a southern anticyclone the wind blows anticlockwise.
 That's easy to remember in the southern hemisphere :-).